Fund managers turn selective on emerging markets

-NEW YORK The investor love affair with emerging markets may be gone, but several money managers aren't completely abandoning the sector.
+NEW YORK, June 11 The investor love affair with emerging markets may be gone, but several money managers aren't completely abandoning the sector.

 Fund managers who viewed emerging markets as a single investment category now need to go through extreme due diligence to select each asset, sector or country in order to attain returns.